(this is a demo site)

 Your request will be quickly reviewed and an over the phone or in-person intake session will be scheduled.
 Upon moving forward with a case, each individual will participate in circle preparation sessions.
 A staff member and a trained community volunteer will facilitate the mediation and/or restorative justice process.
 Circle process itself may resolve in one session however often times, take a series of circles.
 We can accommodate for evening and/or weekend circles.
 A period of case management is available after healing steps and agreements are decided upon.

 CCEJ offers an annual 25-hour mediation certification training.
 Our training introduces the core principles and methods of Alternative Dispute Resolution.
 The training is designed to mediate community disputes including neighbor, workplace, organizational partnership, and interpersonal conflicts.
 During this training participants will be introduced to principles and concepts of Restorative Justice Practices.
 This training complies with the DRPA 25 hour training regulations.
-To sign-up for an alert for our future 2017 Mediation Certification Training, please contact our program director, Vanessa M. Petti: firstname.lastname@example.org; (562) 435-8184.
+To sign-up for an alert for our future 2017 Mediation Certification Training, please contact please contact Director of Restorative Practices in Communities, Vanessa M. Petti: firstname.lastname@example.org; (562) 435-8184.

 This annual 50-hour training experience prepares community members to co-facilitate circles for our restorative justice case referral program.
 Participants develop and learn the skills necessary to be a circle keeper for cases diverted from police departments, courts and juvenile justice related systems.
 Through this training, you will gain a deepened understanding of restorative justice philosophy and practical experience co-facilitating restorative circles for our diversion programs.
 You will explore tools to create a space for families and community to come together and collectively determine meaningful healing steps when harm or conflict occurs.